Proposal Submission Reminders

 - Investigators must have utilized the Coeus system for two or more proposals prior to attempting S2S submissions.

-ORA will do everything reasonably possible to ensure the on-time submission of all proposals.
+Office of Research will do everything reasonably possible to ensure the on-time submission of all proposals.
 However, proposals that are submitted in accordance with the above guidelines will be given priority.
 Receiving proposals within the deadline allows us to make appropriate corrections and work closely with the PI’s to ensure the proposals are in the best shape possible prior to submission.
-We cannot guarantee the successful submission of any proposal submitted to ORA after the above deadlines.
+We cannot guarantee the successful submission of any proposal submitted to Office of Research after the above deadlines.

 We appreciate your assistance in helping us to provide you with the best service possible as we continue to support the research endeavors and continued growth of Drexel’s research enterprise.